 Series: Think Fast

 "Hey, you...think fast!"One of several Game Shows produced by Nickelodeon following the success of their original offering, Double Dare.
 Teams competed in head-to-head stunts (known as "events") to earn money and eventually the right to enter the Locker Room at the end of the show.
-The show was hosted by Michael Carrington, who was replaced by Skip Lackey when the show moved to Orlando.Each show consisted of four events (worth $50 for the first two, $100 for the other two), after which the winning team would win money and a chance to solve the "Think Fast Brain Bender", usually a picture or a rebus covered by puzzle pieces.
+The show was hosted by Michael Carrington, who was replaced by Skip Lackey when the show moved to Orlando.As the title suggests, unlike Double Dare and Finders Keepers which had more physical elements, Think Fast had less to do with physical activities and more to do with brain teasers and other memory challenges, like dumping colored slime on your teammate in a certain pattern a la Simon.Each show consisted of four events (worth $50 for the first two, $100 for the other two), after which the winning team would win money and a chance to solve the "Think Fast Brain Bender", usually a picture or a rebus covered by puzzle pieces.
 One would be uncovered after each event.
 Solving the Brain Bender was worth $200.
 The team with the most money won the game and advanced to the Locker Room.

 Michael Carrington, at the beginning of each show.

 - Bonus Round: In the Locker Room, the contestants had to match the contents of 15 large lockers, each of which contained either a silly character, a prop or series of props, or a "booby trap" of some sort (the Carrington episodes had props, puppetsnote , and some people dressed as crazy characters while the Lackey episodes had people dressed as crazy characters and props).
 One at a time, a locker would open, and then the player had to find its match by hitting the buttons in front of the lockers to open them.
 Each successful match won money or a prize.
 All but one of the lockers contained something that matched with another locker's contents; the remaining locker contained a gimmick meant to throw off or hinder the players' progress: